SuperClaude-Org/SuperCodex_Framework/Docs/Reference/optimization-guide.md

 ## Next Steps

-Optimize your SuperGemini usage with these advanced strategies:
+Optimize your SuperCodex usage with these advanced strategies:

 **Immediate Optimization:**
 - Apply scope optimization to your current projects